Space Rangers (video game)

-Space Rangers (Russian: Космические рейнджеры) is a multi-genre (turn-base strategy, text quest, arcade) computer game by the Russian company Elemental Games, released by 1C Company in 2002.
+Space Rangers (Note: Космические рейнджеры) is a multi-genre (turn-base strategy, text quest, arcade) computer game by the Russian company Elemental Games, released by 1C Company in 2002.
 It is critically acclaimed and popular in its home country, Finland and parts of Eastern Europe, although not so popular elsewhere due to lack of marketing.
 In 2004, 1C Company published a sequel, Space Rangers 2: Dominators.

 The game is dynamic and open-ended in a fashion that has been compared to Elite and Star Control 2.
 Trade prices on planets follow supply and demand, the wars are ongoing non-scripted conflicts, computer-controlled ships have individual capabilities, goals and relations, etc. There are even several ways to complete the storyline.
 The games have turn-based space travel and combat, optional shoot 'em up sequences and occasional bits of text adventure.
 This game was not released in America in its own box, but in some special edition containers of Space Rangers 2: Rise of the Dominators.